tnaduc/Collaborative_filtering/README.md

 # Learning objectives
 We will get to understand collaborative filers and construct several models: a linear filter and a simple neural network.

-Through this project, we also get to understand the idea of *embedding* that appears frequently in NLP context.
+Through this project, we also get to understand the idea of *embedding* that appears frequently in natural language processing context.
 This idea is very important as it enables us continue exploring *word embedding* in various deep learning problems for NLP.
-Lastly, as we will have multiple inputs (users and movies), we will explore Keras's functional API which allows us to merge multiple inputs easier than Sequential API.
+Lastly, as we will have multiple inputs (users and movies), we will explore Keras's functional API which allows us to merge multiple inputs to model much easier than Sequential API.

 # Detail notebook
 Complete project with detailed explaination and work examples can be found [here](https://github.com/tnaduc/Collaborative_filtering/blob/master/Collaborative%20filter%20for%20movie%20recommendation.ipynb).